Maynooth University: Traditions

-35s

 In addition to individual clubs' intervarsity competitions, Maynooth University has a standing intervarsity competition with Dublin City University (DCU) each year called the 35s, in which the two colleges compete as a whole.
 Each club faces their counterpart in DCU, the winning university being whichever takes most points out of the 35 available over all sports.

-Christmas Carol service

 A Christmas Carol service is held in the college chapel on an annual basis.
 The service is open to staff and students of the university and St Patrick's College, as well as members of the general public.
 Because of high demand, tickets are allocated by lottery.

-Hamilton Walk

 In 1990 the Dept. of Mathematics, at St. Patrick's College, Maynooth, initiated by Professor O'Farrell, commenced an annual walk from Dunsink Observatory, to Broombridge, Cabra, to commemorate the mathematician William Rowan Hamilton.
 Initially called The Quaternion Walk, now called The Hamilton Walk, takes place in October each year.

-Maynooth Alumni Association

 The Maynooth Alumni Association is for graduates of Maynooth University and St Patricks College, Maynooth, who wish to keep in touch with their College and also provides the means to stay in touch with friends and classmates.
 It hosts a number of events such as the Alumni Ball, Networking events, and publishes the Alumni magazine The Bridge.

-Accommodation on Campus

-There are four different halls of residence available on campus, located on the North Campus.
-These are Rye Hall, Village, River, and the Courtyard Apartment Complex.
-In River there is an Irish language accommodation; An Ghráig.
-All of the apartments are open plan with a fully equipped kitchen including microwave, oven, fridge & kettle Prices currently range from €4,900 per year for a single room with a shared bathroom to €6,370 a year for a single room with an ensuite bathroom.
-Maynooth University also offers Short Stay Accommodation for students who only require a room for a short period.